casangi/casadocs/docs/tasks/task_fringefit.rst

    coherence of the spectral windows by applying a 'manual phase cal' solution from a strong source scan; electronic stability among spws is also required.

-   .. rubric:: Correlation combination: *corrcomb*

-   To improve fringefit sensitivity when the observed correlations are coherent, *corrcomb='all'* may be specified to trigger a single solution shared by both polarizations.
-If the residual calibration phase is dominated by unpolarized atmospheric path-length changes, this is a viable approach (cf *gaintype='T'* in **gaincal**).
-The default, *corrcomb='none'*, triggers separate solutions for each polarization.
-   Polarization coherence should be ensured by (a) applying a 'manual phase cal' solution from a strong source scan, and (b) using *parang=True* (for VLBI arrays with time-dependent differential parallactic angle variation among antennas) in **fringefit** and all prior calibration solves.
-NB: If *corrdepflags=True*, *corrcomb='all'* will currently flag data to any antennas which have only one polarization available.

    .. rubric:: Select active parameters for least square solver: *paramactive*